i2group/analyze/documentation/developer_essentials_deploying.md

 About this task
 ---------------

-The following procedure explains how to link the examples in Developer Essentials to the i2 Analyze libraries, how to modify the i2 Analyze user registry and a path variable, and how to set up IBM Java.
+The following procedure explains how to link the examples in Developer Essentials to the i2 Analyze libraries, how to modify the i2 Analyze user registry and a path variable, and how to set up Java.

 Procedure
 ---------

 1. Extract i2 Analyze Developer Essentials, and copy the `SDK` directory into the `C:\IBM\i2analyze\` directory of your development deployment.
 2. Copy the contents of the `SDK\wlp-overrides` directory to the `i2analyze\deploy\wlp` directory and accept any overwrites.
     This action copies a modified user registry into the `wlp` directory for i2 Analyze to use.
-The registry contains additional users and groups that help to demonstrate the functionality of some of the examples.
+The registry contains more users and groups that help to demonstrate the functions of some of the examples.

 To access the i2 Analyze libraries, the example projects rely on the presence of a variable named `TOOLKIT_ROOT` on the class path of your development environment.
 You can configure this in Eclipse by completing the following instructions.